Health & Safety Occupations

 Montana State University Billings is accredited by the Northwest Commission of Colleges and Universities (NWCCU).

-The City College at MSU Billings Registered Nurse program holds pre-accreditation candidacy status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
-Holding pre-accreditation candidacy does not guarantee initial accreditation by NLN CNEA will be received.
+The City College Montana State University Billings Associate Degree in Nursing program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) located at 2600 Virginia Avenue, NW, Washington, DC 20037.

 Practical Nurse » »